nixworks/public/news/2010/09/7/README.md

 ##### Richard M. Daley
 ### [Richard M. Daley announces that he will not seek reelection as Mayor of Chicago, Illinois in 2011. ](/news/2010/09/7/richard-m-daley-announces-that-he-will-not-seek-reelection-as-mayor-of-chicago-illinois-in-2011.md)
-_Context: 2011, Mayor of Chicago, Richard M. Daley, Chicago_
+_Context: Mayor of Chicago, Richard M. Daley, Chicago, 2011_

 ## [Previous Day...](/news/2010/09/6/index.md)